Jessevdz/OmniOrder/README.md

 ## 2. Product Vision

-**OmniOrder** is a production-grade, rapid-deployment order management platform designed for scale, isolation, and seamless branding.
+**Stelly** is a production-grade, rapid-deployment order management platform designed for scale, isolation, and seamless branding.

-Unlike generic platforms, OmniOrder offers a **fully white-labeled experience**.
+Unlike generic platforms, Stelly offers a **fully white-labeled experience**.
 The platform administrator can "spin up" a new restaurant instance instantly.
 Critical to our value proposition is that we support **Custom Domains** (e.g., `order.joespizza.com`) alongside subdomains, with the frontend automatically adapting to the restaurant's brand identity (colors, fonts, logos) and hardware environment.

-## 3. The OmniOrder Ecosystem (Stakeholders)
+## 3. The Stelly Ecosystem (Stakeholders)

 The platform is divided into four distinct interaction contexts, each catering to a specific user persona within the tenant lifecycle.